DPD Classic Terms and Conditions

 3.4 The Customer shall be deemed to have notice of and have accepted these Conditions if and as soon as it places an order with, or accepts a tender from, the Service Provider for the transportation of goods under any of the Services.
 The Customer shall procure that the Recipient agrees with these Conditions and commits to obtain confirmation of this acceptance from the Recipient.
-Whereas the binding version of these Conditions can be found on the website of the Service Provider, a copy of these Conditions is always available at the registered seat and at every office of the Service Provider and with any agent, employee or subcontractor of the Service Provider in charge of the dispatch of Parcels.
-A Pdf copy or a hard copy of these Conditions is sent or given to any Customer registering with or concluding a written agreement with the Service Provider.
+Whereas the binding version of these Conditions can be found on the website of the Service Provider, a copy of these Conditions is always available at the registered seat and at every office of the Service Provider.
+A Pdf. copy or a hard copy of these Conditions is sent or given to any Customer registering with or concluding a written agreement with the Service Provider.

 3.5 The Customer acknowledges that it has not relied on any statement, promise or representation made or given by or on behalf of the Service Provider which is not set out in the Contract.
 For Parcels from or to any country outside the EU, the Customer shall, in relation to each of the goods comprised in each Parcel, provide the Service Provider with:

 - a commercial invoice in the English language (including a clear and unambiguous description of the goods);